This is the fly to use when beetles or snails are on the surface.

 Catch in 6 black pheasant tail fibres (These will create the back and thorax cover).

-Wind the thread up 2/3 of the hookshank, pull the peacock herl forward and catch in with thread.
+Wind the thread up 2/3 of the hookshank, pull the peacock herl forward and secure with thread (Layer 1 of the herl).

-Wind the thread back down to where you started, pull the peacock herl back and catch in with thread.
+Wind the thread back down to where you started, pull the peacock herl back and secure with thread (Layer 2 of the herl).

-Wind the thread up 2/3 of the hookshank again, pull the peacock herl forward and catch in with thread.
+Wind the thread up 2/3 of the hookshank again, pull the peacock herl forward and secure with thread (Layer 3 of the herl).

 Pull the pheasant tail fibres forward and catch in at the same place as that of the peacock herl.